Hospital Pharmacist

 Storing insulin on the door side of the fridge helps maintain a more consiste...read more

-Q7.
-What is active pharmaceutical ingredients
+Q. What are active pharmaceutical ingredients?

 Active pharmaceutical ingredients (APIs) are the biologically active components in a drug that produce the desired therapeutic effect.